Client

 • Organizing project files;

-• Use of Types I, II, III, and IV releases and how they protect you;
+• Use of Types I, II, III, and IV releases and how they

 • Proper payment applications;